DaniDell/Back-Trama-B-App/README.md

 - `GET /measures/getby`: Gets measures according to different criteria (see details in the implementation).

 ## JSON Examples for Testing

+Here are some JSON examples to test the API endpoints:

 ### Create a User